Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 devpub['Developer_Primary'].value_counts().nlargest(30).plot.bar(color=['C4'])
 ```

     <AxesSubplot:>

 ![png](output_49_1.png)

 Wow!
 Choice of Games, I had never even heard of.
 After going to their developer page on Steam, they have 116 games available!
 Choice of Games specializes in making text based games.
 This means they, probably, have a shorter turnaround time for the development process.
 None of their games are anything that I've heard of, which says a lot about the popularity of their game types.
 So, in reviewing these developers further, I'm going to guess that I will not have heard of most of the games they've made.
 Aside form Square Enix and KOEI TECMO, I don't recognize any of these developer studios.
 Looking at the Developer counts, may not wield us any useful insights, at this point, other than the idea that we don't know the developers of games as well as we should, maybe?

 After looking at a few of the ones I haven't heard of, it is clear that there may be some saturation of game developers who are specializing in less popular types of games still.
 The top 3 developers in this list, seemed to be making games with a "quick and dirty" approach.
 These developers churned out a bunch of "no-name" games that are not popular on Steam, all of which had low prices.
+2 words, 1 bad stigma...
+Market Saturation.

 ```python
 # Lets take a look at publishers now instead.